rhylkiio/alx-system_engineering-devops/README.md

-Scripts with shell ba shell basics
+Scripts with basic shell commands